khaors/geocompr/main.md

 -->

 In the beginning, it might seem a bit tedious to learn the **mlr** interface for modeling.
-But remember that one only has to learn one single interface to run many learners (**mlr** package version: 2.13).
+But remember that one only has to learn one single interface to run 169 learners (**mlr** package version: 2.13).
 Further advantages are the easy parallelization of resampling techniques and the tuning of machine learning hyperparameters, also spatially, in an inner fold (see section \@ref(svm)).
-Most importantly, (spatial) resampling in **mlr** is really easy, and only requires two more steps The first thing to do is specifying a resampling method.
+Most importantly, (spatial) resampling in **mlr** is really easy, and only requires two more steps: specifying a resampling method and running it.
 We will use a 100-repeated 5-fold spatial CV.
 This ensures that a spatial partitioning with five partitions is chosen based on the provided coordinates in our `task` and that the partitioning is repeated 100 times.
 Please note that package **sperrorest** initially implemented spatial cross-validation in R [@brenning_spatial_2012].
-In the meantime, its functionality was integrated into the **mlr** package which is the reason why we are using **mlr**.^[The **caret** package is another umbrella-package [@kuhn_applied_2013] for streamlined modeling in R, however, so far it does not provide spatial CV which is why we refrain from using it for spatial data.]
+In the meantime, its functionality was integrated into the **mlr** package which is the reason why we are using **mlr** [@schratz_performance_nodate].^[The **caret** package is another umbrella-package [@kuhn_applied_2013] for streamlined modeling in R, however, so far it does not provide spatial CV which is why we refrain from using it for spatial data.]

 ```r